Monash-FIT3170/CUMA/README.md

 - Cost associated with cloud services, which can vary based on usage.
 - Potentially greater latency compared to local instances, depending on the geographical location of the server.

+**Mongoose - MongoDB Object Data Modeling Library for Node.js**

+Mongoose is a mongodb object modelling for Node.js.
+It provides a high level of abstraction that allows the definition of schemas for seperate collections which are not natively supported by MongoDB.
+Mongoose then translates hese schemas into MongoDB interactions, simplifying the management of data validations, object mapping, and database interactions.

+Mongoose was chosen as it is specifically designed for use with Node.js as it is a Node.js package that facilitates programming with MongoDB.